-(a) If the insurer does not have enough lacks sufficient information to approve or disapprove the training plan, make a decision, the insurer must advise the parties what information is needed and when the insurer expects to make a decision.

-(b2) If the insurer discoss not approves the training a return-to-work plan, the insurer must issue a NOTICE OF DISAPPROVAL OF TRAINING PLAN, which must explain why the plan is disapproved.
+- (a) If the insurer does not have enough information to approve or disapprove the training plan, the insurer must advise the parties what information is needed and when the insurer expects to make a decision. - (b) If the insurer disapproves the training plan, the insurer must issue a NOTICE OF DISAPPROVAL OF TRAINING PLAN, which must explain why the plan is disapproved.